Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Hope: We long for the day when resettled families find home once again.

-Rebecca Burke, community navigator - legal
+Rebecca Burke, immigration legal services

 Qamar Haddad, urban farm specialist